 ‘Wisdom is just accumulated knowledge really.
 You just know a lot of stuff.
 Only this morning Chrissy asked me how to spell “suffice” and I know how to spell “suffice”.
 My personal motto is “Stay ahead of the avant garde”.
 But I’ve got another that works for anyone: “Living well is the best revenge”.’

-Mark Ellen is editor of The Word magazine.
 This article was first published in the June 2012 issue of Saga Magazine, to read more fascinating interviews like this, subscribe today.
+Subscribe to the print edition or download the digital edition for this and more great articles delivered direct to you every month